trevorlamoglia/CSE-212/W10/1-topic.md

 The common stack operations above are in the **Constant Time** complexity.
 A constant time is an O(1).
 An algorithm is said to have a constant time when it is not dependent on the input data (n).
 No matter the size of the input data, the running time will always be the same.

+## Advantages

+* Offers LIFO data management that’s impossible with arrays
+* Automatic scaling and object cleanup
+* Simple and reliable data storage system

+## Disadvantages

+* Stack memory is limited
+* Too many objects on the stack leads to a stack overflow error

 ## Example Code in Python

 In Python, to *push* an item to the stack, we use the **append** function: `stack.append(value)`